oracle-livelabs/weblogic/webcenter-content/wcc-headless-access/05-create-new-sample-app/05-create-new-sample-app.md

 2. Click on **Create Page**, choose blank page as the component and click on next.
    ![Choose Page Type](images/blank-page-screen.png "Choose Page Type")

-3. Give a desired name to the page eg. **Create Content** and also enable Use Breadcrumb option.
+3. Give a desired name to the page eg. **Create Content** and enable Use Breadcrumb option.
 This will show the page in the breadcrumb menu.
+Also check "Home(Page1)" is selected in Breadcrum Parent Entry.

           <copy>Create Content</copy>

    ![Fill New Page Details](images/create-page-screen.png "Fill New Page Details")
-4. After creating the page, drop **Static Content** in the region body under breadcrum.
-Drop it either from the **Regions section** below the layout window or add it by right click on region body and set the title to desired name eg. **Create Content**.
+4. After creating the page, drop **Static Content** in the region body under breadcrumb.
+Drop it either from the **Regions section** below the layout window or add it by right click on region body and select **Create Region**.
+Set the title to desired name eg. **Create Content**.

         <copy>Create Content</copy>